ioquake/ioq3/README.md

   USE_INTERNAL_SPEEX - build internal speex library instead of dynamically
-                       linking against system libspeex USE_FREETYPE       - enable FreeType support for rendering fonts USE_INTERNAL_ZLIB  - build and link against internal zlib USE_INTERNAL_JPEG  - build and link against internal JPEG library USE_INTERNAL_OGG   - build and link against internal ogg library
+                       linking against system libspeex USE_FREETYPE       - enable FreeType support for rendering fonts USE_ZCAM           - build ioq3 with zcam support enabled USE_INTERNAL_ZLIB  - build and link against internal zlib USE_INTERNAL_JPEG  - build and link against internal JPEG library USE_INTERNAL_OGG   - build and link against internal ogg library